erikrfunk/whole_genome_bioinformatics/rosyfinch_notes.md

 Want to filter out low and high tails that might be copy number variants

 Can using gatk VariantFiltration again to filter variants that might fall within these tails\
-Going to use depth cutoffs of 2 and 9 based on mean coverage
+Going to use depth cutoffs of 2 and 8 based on mean coverage

 	gatk VariantFiltration \
 	-R reference.fasta \
 	-V input.vcf.gz \
 	-O output.vcf.gz \
-	--genotype-filter-expression "DP < 2 || DP > 9" \
+	--genotype-filter-expression "DP < 2 || DP > 8" \
 	--genotype-filter-name "added_depth_filters"

-May need to re-run SelectVariants with the --exclude-filtered flag set Total number of variants did not change, but this may be becuase the filter is genotype level, not variant across all samples. \
+May need to re-run SelectVariants with the --exclude-filtered flag set Total number of variants did not change, but this may be becuase the filter is genotype level, not variant across all samples.

 Also tried this same filter with vcftools --minDP and --maxDP.
 This also returned the same number of variants.
-Should verify this worked by calculating a depth by genotype table using vcftools \
+Should verify this worked by calculating a depth by genotype table using vcftools.

 	vcftools --gzvcf INPUT \
 	--geno-depth